Political divisions of Taiwan (1895–1945): Cities

 There were 11 cities in Taiwan in 1945.
 Most of them are still the most populous municipalities in the country today.
 The ōaza (大字) in the city center may be named chō (町).

 Demographics

-The 1941 (Shōwa 16) census of Taiwan was 6,249,468.
+The 1941 (Showa 16) census of Taiwan was 6,249,468.
 93.33% of the population were Taiwanese which consisted of both Han Taiwanese and "civilized" Taiwanese aborigines.
 Tainan had the largest population followed by Taichū and Taihoku.
 The largest concentration of ethnic Japanese were in Taihoku followed by Takao and Tainan.

 Changes in 1945

 When the Republic of China began to rule Taiwan in 1945, the government simply changed the names of the divisions, and named the Aboriginal areas.
 Those changes were not recognized by the Allies after the surrender of Japan.